 “I don’t get how dressing up in a gorilla suit will help me sell this product.” – Anonymous Quote

 Unfortunately, just about any non-traditional process has become “guerrilla.”
-My friend Cliff Vegas at Superbole.org complains that most things people call ‘guerrilla’ are decidedly NOT guerrilla.
-More often than not, he says, folks are misusing the term to describe ways of doing things on the cheap.
-I agree with Cliff, it is the latter point that I find wholly unfair and completely inaccurate.
-Marcom ‘guerrilla-style’ is not the poor man’s marketing campaign – it is not a way to do cheap marketing.
-If you believe that, you will fail.
+As a result, many activities that people call ‘guerrilla’ are decidedly NOT guerrilla.
+More often than not, managers misuse the term to describe ways of doing things on the cheap.
+This is probably the largest distortion of the concept and why many would-be guerrillas fail.